The Master of Rasina and Župa

 ABOVE: The remains of the upper town were surrounded by a rampart with eight defensive towers

-It is considered that at the end of the 14th and the beginning of the 15th centuries, the town became the centre of the Rasina district, and that it was fortified and used by the then district sovereign, lord Radič Postupović, the čelnik (a high court title) of the Despot Stefan Lazarević, and later the Grand čelnik (count palatine) of the Despot Djuradj Branković.
-The properties of the nobleman Radič, who was also a big ktitor (founder), were scattered all over Serbia, and it was recorded that Despot Djuradj verified his estates that he had during Despot Stefan’s rule, among which were two villages in close vicinity of the town of Koznik: Budilovina and Milentija.
-Remembered for his courage, determination and wisdom, Radič Postupović was sung in epic folk poetry under the names of Rade Oblačić, Oblak Radosav, and even as Rajko of Rasina.
+It is considered that the town became the Rasina district’s centre at the end of the 14th and the beginning of the 15th centuries.
+It was fortified and used by the then district sovereign, lord Radič Postupović, the čelnik (a high court title) of the Despot Stefan Lazarević, and later the grand čelnik (count palatine) of the Despot Đuradj Branković.
+The properties of the nobleman Radič, who was also a big founder, were scattered all over Serbia.
+It was recorded that Despot Đuradj verified the estates Radič had during Despot Stefan’s rule, among which were two villages close to Koznik: Budilovina and Milentija.
+Remembered for his courage, determination, and wisdom, Radič Postupović was sung in epic folk poetry under the names of Rade Oblačić, Oblak Radosav, and Rajko of Rasina.

 ABOVE: Koznik was built on a steep, conical tump at an altitude of 920 meters

-The Ottomans seized Koznik in 1433, briefly returning it to Despot Djuradj Branković in 1444 and again in 1451.
+The Ottomans seized Koznik in 1433, briefly returning it to Despot Đuradj Branković in 1444 and again in 1451.
 Due to its strategic position, the town was neither burnt to the ground nor demolished, unlike many nearby fortifications.
-Until the second half of the 16th century, a permanent military crew remained stationed in the fortress, when, due to the breakthrough of the Ottomans into Central Europe, the border moved further north, and Koznik lost its significance.
+Until the second half of the 16th century, a permanent military crew remained stationed in the fortress.
+Due to the breakthrough of the Ottomans into Central Europe, the border moved further north, and Koznik lost its significance.
 At the end of the 17th century, that is, in 1689., Koznik was seized by Serbian rebels, indicating that it remained an active fortification at that time.
-Afterwards, until the beginning of the 19th century, there was the Koznik nahiya (district), and after the liberation from the Ottomans, the Koznik county with its administrative seat in Brus.
+Even after that event, the Koznik nahiya (district) existed until the early 19th century.
+Following the liberation from the Ottomans, the Koznik county was established with its administrative seat in Brus.

 ABOVE LEFT: View from the fortress to the Rasina River valley